Syntax3rror404/LIFVR-Docs/character.md

 The Logical locomotion mode exists for those who prefer to use mainly the VRHands (NOT VRPhysicsHands) and a more logic-driven character.
 It is recommended to create a child of the ControllerCharacter and enhance or override functions in the LuminaVRMovementComponent to add logic-based locomotion.
 This mode has only implemented logical movement (see method `MoveLogical(FInputActionValue& Value)`) and turning.

-For logical jumping, implement an event or override the method:
+For logical jumping, implement the event or override the method:
 - in C++: `DoLogicalJumping()`
 - in Blueprint: `LogicalJumping()`